How to Make Baked Potatoes

 - Broccoli – the perfect match to creamy cheddar cheese sauce.

 - Salsa!
-I like to do a southwestern baked potato with taco meat, pinto beans, salsa, cheese, avocado, and heaps of cilantro.
+I like to do a southwestern baked potato with taco meat, pinto beans, salsa, cheese, avocado, and heaps of chopped cilantro.

 - BBQ chicken piled on a baked potato is so good!
 Pulled pork, too.